joalelg/churn_model/README.md

 A simple ML churn  model trained using using open-source tools.
 Experiments, API and front-end deployment are done using Flask, GitHub actions, and Heroku.
 Finally, production model monitoring is done using EvidentlyAI.

-The model is build using Kaggle  [churn data](https://www.kaggle.com/c/customer-churn-prediction-2020/data?select=train.csv) data subset.
+The model is build using Kaggle  [churn data](https://www.kaggle.com/c/customer-churn-prediction-2020/data?select=train.csv) subset.
 #### Data fields
 * number_vmail_messages, numerical.
 Number of voice-mail messages.
 * total_day_calls, numerical.
 Total number of day calls.